 8. Verify the file using core_gather.test()

-- Pandas can be use as an extension to read the file as a CSV type because its backwards compatible and will read/write to .ds/.entity systems as well.
+- Pandas can be use as an extension to read the file as a CSV type even though the file is type-enforced and double-quoted by default to conform to EntityScript™ and also make it backwards compatible with other programs.
+The file will be ready to read/write to .ds/.entity systems as well.

 More Examples of cleaning data from complex types into line format.
 Sometimes you'll have to convert random file types too.

 A QUALIFIERS.entity file can be created to your own specs to help you achieve this for a variety of known data cleaning methods.
-There will be more meta details for the format there to look into soon too.
-To become accessible to the qualifiers area, you'll need to be added to the corresponding .ds holding this info through the Access/Ring process.
+There will be more meta details for the format here to look into soon too, but to summarize: To become accessible to the qualifiers area, you'll need to add data to the corresponding .ds holding file and then verify it with the Access Ring.
 This makes sure that .entity/.ds files can only be read while a system is on and by the correct user-space parties.

 Each entry in the QUALIFIERS.entity file would be some known routine for taking in and ingesting data.
 The goal isn't to need them, but they're meant to help.